Reuben Kadish: Great Depression and World War II

-As a WPA artist during the Great Depression, Kadish executed the brilliant and still extant A Dissertation on Alchemy mural in the Chemistry Building at San Francisco State University in 1937.
-It proved to be his solo San Francisco commission despite submitting twenty odd designs for the WPA. "[My designs] were too flamboyant, too revolutionary, too this, too that," recalled Kadish in the Archives of American Art interview.
+Working as a WPA artist in San Francisco, Kadish painted a mural titled A Dissertation on Alchemy in the Chemistry Building at San Francisco State University in 1937.
+In the same Archives of American Art interview he noted that his other WPA mural proposals were rejected as too unconventional: "[My designs] were too flamboyant, too revolutionary, too this, too that."

-During World War II, Kadish worked as a civilian for Bethlehem Steel and the shipping industry, building destroyers and submarines until he was recruited to join the U.S. Army's Artist Unit, an elite branch funded by Congress to artistically document the war effort.
-Many of his searing images of bombed-out villages in Burma and India and heart-rending scenes of death and starvation are now in the collection of the U.S. Army Center of Military History in Washington, D.C.
+During the Second World War, Kadish worked as a civilian employee for Bethlehem Steel and the shipping industry, contributing to the construction of destroyers and submarines.
+He was subsequently recruited into the United States Army's Artist Unit, an elite programme funded by Congress to document the war through art.
+Works he produced in Burma and India—including images of bombed villages and scenes of starvation—are held in the collection of the United States Army Center of Military History in Washington, D.C.